Succinct certificates for solutions to binary quadratic Diophantine equations: Bounding the Size of the Least Admissible Solution

+Lemma~\ref{le32} produces polynomial size certificates for definite and degenerate BQDE's.
+In the sequel it remains to consider indefinite binary quadratic Diophantine equations. \\

-Lemma 3.2 shows we need only consider indefinite binary quadratic Diophantine equations in the sequel.
-In the indefinite case $ac \neq 0$ in (\ref{eq202}) and hence the variable change (\ref{eq301}) is invertible.
-We now reduce the problem of finding admissible solutions to (\ref{eq201}) to that of finding an admissible solution (suitably defined) to $y_1^2 - Dy_2^2 = g$.
+In the indefinite case a standard form equation has $cD \ne 0$, hence the variable change (\ref{eq301}) is invertible, and necessarily $D \ge 2$.
+We now reduce the problem of finding admissible solutions to (\ref{eq201}) to that of finding an admissible solution (suitably defined) to a generalized Pell equation $y_1^2 - Dy_2^2 = g$.